Historical reminder on the regime of employee inventions

 - either by the knowledge or the use of the specific means of the company (the term "specific" of the article L611-7 CPIpoint 2 seems to preclude an employer from claiming an invention if the employee used a company pen to write ...).

-Here, we are on the periphery of the contract of employment: indeed, there is no prescription from the employer to invent, but it turns out that his employee invents something.
+Here, we are at the periphery of the employment contract: indeed, there is no prescription from the employer to invent, but it turns out that his employee invented something.

-In this situation, the employer can claim the right of attribution of the invention, but this attribution is not automatic: it is necessary that the employer makes the request explicitly (L611-7 CPI, point 2 together R611-7 CPI) in a delay of 4 months from receipt of the invention by the employee (see formalism below).
+In this situation, the employer can claim the right to attribute the invention, but this attribution is not automatic: the employer must explicitly request it (L611-7 CPI, point 2 together R611-7 CPI) in a delay of 4 months from receipt of the invention by the employee (see formalism below).

 The inventions concerned by this category are all other inventions, not concerned by the above categories (L611-7 CPI, point 2, first sentence).

 In this situation, the title right belongs to the inventor, quite simply.

 The inventors concerned

 Condition n ° 1: Inventors